MARTELA CORPORATION: DISCLOSURE UNDER CHAPTER 9, SECTION 10 OF THE SECURITIES MARKET ACT

 (MENAFN- GlobeNewsWire - Nasdaq) Martela Corporation, stock exchange Release, 18.9.2024, at 16:30

-Martela Corporation has received an announcement from Isku-Yhtymä Oy, on September 18, 2024, in accordance with the Finnish Securities market Act Chapter 9, Section 5.
-According to the announcement, the total number of Martela Corporation shares owned by Isku-Yhtymä Oy has decreased below 5 % and 10 % of the share capital in Martela plc, as a result of share transactions concluded on September 17, 2024.
+Martela Corporation has received an announcement from Isku Inspira Oy, on September 18, 2024, in accordance with the Finnish Securities market Act Chapter 9, Section 5.
+According to the announcement, the total number of Martela Corporation shares owned by Isku Inspira Oy has increased above 5 % of the share capital in Martela plc, as a result of share transactions concluded on September 17, 2024.

 |